 Method 3 – Join Windows 11 to a Domain using Command line

-You can use the command prompt to join Windows 11 computers to a domain.
+You can use the command prompt to join Windows 11 computers to an Active directory domain.

 - On Windows 11 computer, click Start, and launch the CMD as administrator.